HL7/fhir-ipa/input/includes/med-intro.md

 For this reason, clients implementing the International Patient Access specification SHALL query for both MedicationStatement and MedicationRequest when fetching patient Medication information.

-As noted their is currently no consensus how a patient can access their active, historical and future (planned) medications list.
+As noted there is currently no consensus how a patient can access their active, historical and future (planned) medications list.
 Feedback is welcome on what additional guidance can be given to promote more international alignment.
 {:.stu-note}

 ### Medication specificity